-8:8 Isa 60:8 Hos 11:11 Matt 10:16 the waters were dried up from off the earth.
-8Also he sent forth a dove from him, to see if the waters were abated from off the face of the ground; 9but the dove found no rest for the sole of her foot, and she returned unto him into the ark, for the waters were on the face of the whole earth: then he put forth his hand, and took her, and pulled her in unto him into the ark.
-10And he stayed yet other seven days; and again he sent forth the dove out of the ark; 11and the dove came in to him in the evening; and, lo, in her mouth was an olive leaf plucked off: so Noah knew that the waters were abated from off the earth.
-12And he stayed yet other seven days; and sent forth the dove; which returned not again unto him any more.
+6And it came to pass at the end of forty days, that Noah opened the window of the ark which he had made: 7 and he sent forth a raven, which went 8:7 forth to and fro, until the waters were dried up from off the earth.
+8Also he sent forth a dove from him. to see if the waters were abated from off the face 1 Kgs 17:4 of the ground: 9 but the dove found no rest for the sole of her foot, and she $\frac{100}{8:8}$ returned unto him into the ark, for the waters were on the face of the whole earth: then he put forth his hand, and took her, and pulled her in unto him Matt 10:16 into the ark.
+10And he staved vet other seven days; and again he sent forth the dove out of the ark; 11 and the dove came in to him in the evening; and, lo, in her mouth was an olive leaf plucked off: so Noah knew that the waters were abated from off the earth.12And he stayed yet other seven days; and sent forth the dove; which returned not again unto him any more.

-8:13 Gen 5:32 13And it came to pass in the six hundredth and first year, in the first month, the first day of the month, the waters were dried up from off the earth: and Noah removed the covering of the ark, and looked, and, behold, the face of the ground was dry.
+13And it came to pass in the six hundredth and first year, in the first 8:13 month, the first day of the month, the waters were dried up from off the earth: and Noah removed the covering of the ark, and looked, and, behold, the face of the ground was dry.
 14And in the second month, on the seven and twentieth day of the month, was the earth dried.